datagrove/mangrove/packages/ui/src/om/readme.md

 a shadow writer will retry sending based on locks.
 It will only send local ops that have "seen" every op in global order.'

+rather than keys, why can't we use an index? would it be faster?

+delete element would delete all it's children

+insert element provides no children.